afcarl/simple_dpm/README.md

 References
 ----------

+[1] Escobar, Michael D., and Mike West.
+"Bayesian density estimation and inference using mixtures."
+Journal of the American Statistical Association.
+Vol. 90, No. 430 (1995): 577-588.

-[0] Miller, Jeffrey W., and Matthew T. Harrison.
+[2] Miller, Jeffrey W., and Matthew T. Harrison.
 "A simple example of Dirichlet process mixture inconsistency for the number of components."
 (NIPS 2013).